Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 A thermostat between the engine and the radiator has important functions in car cooling system by controlling the coolant temperatures, though it is a small accessory.

-Picture 1 shows that the water circulation in the radiator with the engine.
+Picture 1 shows the water circulation in the radiator with the engine.

 (Picture 1) Water circulation in the cooling system